-ENSO QUICK LOOK January 16, 2008 A monthly summary of the status of El Niño, La Niña and the Southern Oscillation, or "ENSO"
+ENSO QUICK LOOK February 20, 2008 A monthly summary of the status of El Niño, La Niña and the Southern Oscillation, or "ENSO"

 La Niña conditions continue in the central and eastern equatorial Pacific.
-Below-average sea surface temperatures (SSTs) exist from the west coast of South America to west of the dateline.
-Based on the latest observations and forecasts, there is a 96 percent probability of maintaining La Niña conditions over the coming season.
+Below-average sea surface temperatures (SSTs) exist across nearly the entire equatorial Pacific, and fan out into the sub-tropical eastern Pacific.
+Based on the latest observations and forecasts, there is a 95 percent probability of maintaining La Niña conditions over the coming season.